TannerBenbrook11/CS4273GroupN/README.md

 Since this project will be using React as a frontend and Python for the backend and data handling, there needs to be a way for these two things to communicate.
 There are many different ways to do this, like using flask or fastAPI to create a REST API that can read data from this .csv file and give this data to the React frontend.
 REST is essentially a way for a frontend tool like React to communicate with a backend tool like Python over HTTP.
 It uses HTTP commands such as GET, POST, PATCH, and DELETE.

 ### Key Feature for Unit Testing
 A key feature pertaining to this project is related to data collection.
 Since the data that we will be reading in is from a standard format file, test cases checking file handling in python is a good first step.
-We will also be testing a very basic data normalization technique, as we will be receiving data in various formats from the super computers devices.
+We will also be testing a very basic data normalization technique in Python, as we will be receiving data in various formats from the super computers devices.

 ### Goals and Project Timeline:
 Progress report 1 (Feb.
 14th): Finish Task 1 and all testing related to Task 1.